basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-admin.md

 ```

 More comprehensive information on user management and can be found in
-the [[Authentication and Authorization]] guide.
-Detailed information on
-authentication sources can be found in [[Managing Security Sources]].
+the [Authentication and Authorization][security index] guide.
+Detailed information on authentication sources can be found in [Managing Security Sources][security managing].

 ## bucket-type